ianneub/php_backup_s3/README.markdown

 This program will backup file paths and [MySQL](http://www.mysql.com) databases to [Amazon's S3](http://www.amazonaws.com/) storage cloud service.

-I've used this program in production for about a year with no problems.
+I've used this program in production for over a year with no problems.
 But, your results may vary.

 ## Features